cablelabs/micronets/docs/operation/gateway-4subscriber.md

     provided in the gateway configuration file.

-    For example, if the gateway has one wireless interface ("wlp2s0" with MAC address "c0:d9:62:ae:f0:c2") and one wired interface ("wlp2s0" with MAC address "c0:d9:62:ae:f0:c2"), a gateway configuration like the following could be registered for a subscriber:
+    For example, if the gateway has one wireless interface ("wlp2s0" with MAC address "c0:d9:62:ae:f0:c2") and one wired interface ("enx00e04c534458" with MAC address "00:e0:4c:53:44:58") that you wanted to use for micronets, a gateway configuration like the following could be registered for a subscriber:

     ```
     {